-If for some reason your cash does not balance or you feel you are missing anything from your cash out, ask the manager for assistance.
+If for some reason you cannot balance to the register totals, ask the manager for assistance.

 Alcohol Awareness

 Alcohol Awareness is a growing concern within the Hospitality Industry nationwide.
 By recognizing the "early" signs of intoxication, monitoring your customer's consumption, and treating them as you would a guest in your own home; you fulfill your responsibility and protect the guest.